Last updated: 28 Oct, 2020

 What’s the difference between a pound, shelter and rescue?

 Rescue organisations come in many different shapes and sizes - just like the pets themselves!

 Here's a quick summary of your options, to help you understand the different types of organisations involved in rescuing and rehoming pets.

 Rescue groups that call themselves ‘breed rescue’ or ‘foster care groups’ are generally a collaboration of animal-loving volunteers working in their community to provide a safety net for rescue pets.
 Some have kennels, but often (particularly in the case of foster care groups) these people care for the pets their own homes.
-They take in the overflow of pets from pounds and shelters, and sometimes accept surrenders direct from the public.
-Breed rescue groups (as the name suggests) specialise in particular breeds and are often part of a pure-breed fanciers club.
+They take in pets from pounds and shelters, and sometimes accept surrenders direct from the public.
+Breed rescue groups specialise in particular breeds and are often part of a pure-breed fanciers club.
 As these groups are essentially volunteers, you may find that they’re not always available to take your call or respond quickly to your email.
-However, the biggest benefit of adopting from an independent rescue group is that the animals haven’t been through the stress of kennelling.
-Instead, their pets have been assessed in a home environment, so they can be more accurately matched to suit your family and lifestyle.
+You may need to make an appointment in advance to meet a pet, at a time that suits both you and the foster carer.

 Our best advice to you